Asbestosis is a serious lung condition caused by long-term exposure to asbestos.

 There's no cure for asbestosis once it has developed, as it's not possible to reverse the damage to the lungs.

-- pulmonary rehabilitation – a programme of exercise sessions, discussion and advice to help you manage your symptoms
+- pulmonary rehabilitation – a programme of exercises and education to help manage your symptoms

 - oxygen therapy – breathing in oxygen-rich air from a machine or tank to help improve breathlessness if your blood oxygen levels are low